tostenzel/psa-prizes/README.rst

 Web Scraping
 ------------

-- Scrape the comprehensive data recorded by PSA on public sales of certified cards from the `Auction Prizes <https://www.psacard.com/auctionprices/>`_ section of their website
+- Scrape the comprehensive data recorded by PSA on public sales of certified cards from the `Auction Prizes <https://www.psacard.com/auctionprices/>`_ register on their website

 Basic Analysis
 --------------

-- Compute the compound annual growth rate (CAGR) and numbers on the grade distribution, record unusual grade types and plot the paid prizes in publicly finalized trades over time
+- Compute the compound annual growth rate (CAGR) and numbers on the grade distribution, record unusual grade types and plot the prizes over time

 Installation
 ============